jsandau/GroceryBot2.0/README.md

 A simple **GroupMe bot** built with **Python, Flask, and ngrok** that listens for messages in a group chat and logs grocery requests to an Excel file.

+# Why?
+While in my college fraternity, I noticed inefficiencies in our weekly grocery ordering process.
+Our VP of Finance would text the GroupMe an hour before placing the order, asking for requests.
+This led to a flood of messages in the chat, and many members would forget items they had thought of earlier in the week.
+To address this, I developed a bot to streamline the process and ensure everyone’s requests were captured efficiently.
 ## 🚀 Features

 - Listens for GroupMe messages using a webhook